naikshai2/CybersecurityAssignment9/README.md

 # Other Questions

-  I was wondering why I had some many ports open when in the tutorial there were only three ports open and how can I reduce my number of ports or was the tutorial just showing a snipet?
+  I was wondering why I had so many ports open when in the tutorial there were only three ports open and how can I reduce my number of ports or was the tutorial just showing a snipet?